Join a team working for clean water in the Northeast.

 To Apply

-Submit your cover letter and resume by email to jobs@neiwpcc.org.
-Please reference #24-NY-IEM-001 in the email subject line.
+Submit your cover letter, resume and writing sample by email to jobs@neiwpcc.org.
+Please reference #25-LCBP-007 in the email subject line.
+Preference given to applicants who apply by May 11, 2025.
 Accepting applications until the position is filled.

 Formerly called the New England Interstate Water Pollution Control Commission, in 2020 we adopted the acronym NEIWPCC as our formal name.
 Learn more about our history.